jackfranklin/react-hub/overview.md

 # Redux

 Part 12: creating a Redux store and reducer
-Part 13: connecting our components to Redux
+Part 13: creating a React front for our counter redux store Part 14: connecting our components to Redux
-Part 14: hiding repositories via Redux actions
+Part 15: hiding repositories via Redux actions
-Part 15: loading async data into Redux
+Part 16: loading async data into Redux

 # Testing with Jest